-Here is another way to know whether the notice is the one that gives the IRS the right to levy your bank account or seize other assets.
-The designation of the notice found at the top right of the notice.
+Another way to tell is by the designation of the notice found at the top right of the notice.

 The final notice is an LT11 or L1058 (and others as well).
 The one designated as CP504 is the second-to-last notice mentioned above.
 This one does not give the IRS the right to levy, because it does not contain a notice of your right to appeal this action by the IRS.

 Next, take notice of the date when the IRS can actually take action to seize your assets.